 Here's a simple example to demonstrate this technique:

-Let's assume you have a directory called
+Let's assume we have a directory called

-On a Unix-based system, you could run:
+On a Unix-based system, we could run:

 tar -zcvf large-assets.tar.gz large-assets/